We know polar bears.

 The goal was to foster a discussion of shared concerns, tactics, and resources—with an ultimate goal to reduce conflict and improve safety.

-This award, given each year on World Ranger Day, July 31, pays tribute to the dedicated men and women who work on the front lines of polar bear conservation in some of the most remote places on our planet, striving to keep polar bears and people safe.
+It pays tribute to the dedicated men and women who work on the front lines of polar bear conservation, in some of the most remote places on our planet, striving to keep polar bears and people safe.

 Polar bears in zoos and rescue centers help us with studies that would be impossible to conduct on bears in the wild.
-Studying bears up close can help us better understand details of their behavior and physiology, ultimately providing important information about polar bears in the wild.
+Studying bears up close can help us better understand details of their behavior and physiology, ultimately providing important information about their wild cousins.

 What sounds can polar bears hear?
 What noises disturb them?
 Do scents play a role in finding mates?